Alicepinch/roots-cafe/README.md

 ####  Hamburger menu:
 - A hamburger menu for mobile and tablet view so user's can navigate easily via the drop down menu on smaller devices.

-#### Iframe:
+#### Location Map:
-- Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe.
+- Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe from the iframe.

 #### Customer Reviews:
 - Available directly on the homepage allows user to view some reviews from previous customers.